 - Dismissing objections to the due execution of a handwritten will and upholding the dismissal on appeal; and

-- Reforming a will to eliminate the imposition of estate tax caused by a change in the law, thus, saving the decedent’s spouse and children more than $400,000.
+- Reforming a will to eliminate the imposition of estate tax caused by a change in the law.